manishbupadhyay/TypeScript/readme.md

-# Type script
+# TypeScript
-This is all my type script pratices.
+This is all my TypeScript pratices.

-I have done this till constructor.
+I have done this till property.

 Rest in progress......